 The Wisdom Tradition says that if students are primarily rooted in one center – their minds – then they are technically asleep!
 And when I look at students in my classes who are seated for six hours a day trying to develop mostly their minds, many of them indeed look sleepy rather than anticipating the “joy of learning.”
-Spiritual Explorations offers a new approach!

-So, the key understanding is that moving from a state of sleepiness to wakefulness requires a whole new way of being, one in which students pay more attention to their bodies and hearts.
+The key understanding is that moving from a state of sleepiness to wakefulness requires a whole new way of being, one in which students pay more attention to their bodies and hearts.
 Bringing a new awareness to their body-mind-heart self will not only make our students more balanced and higher functioning, but will over time, say these traditions, allow them to slowly access the invisible dimension of life, giving them opportunity to discover their Larger Selves.
 This is the Wisdom Tradition’s path to become a fulfilled human being.

 Interdisciplinary Wellness in Practice